Out of all the chores you have on the list, mowing the yard probably tends to be the most tedious one for some of you.

-And you better have a big yard (ideally, around two to three acres wide) because a big lawnmower would need it since this one has a 50-inch cutting width!
+And you better have a big yard (ideally, around 2 to 3 acres wide) because a giant lawnmower would need it since this one has a 50-inch cutting width!

-Once again, just second from the Husqvarna Z254.
+Once again, just a second from the Husqvarna Z254.

 However, you might find it problematic hunting this one down on the internet because it’s listed as discontinued, all except for its spare parts.